maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ### About

 Me and [mathieuHa](https://github.com/mathieuHa) have been using traefik since 2020 at [Primadviz](https://primadviz.com).
-We come from web developper and security engineer background and wanted to add the power of a very promesing technology (Crowdsec) into the edge router we love.
+We come from a web development and security engineer background and wanted to add the power of a very promising technology (Crowdsec) to the edge router we love.

-We initially run into this project: https://github.com/fbonalair/traefik-crowdsec-bouncer It was using traefik and forward auth middleware to verify every requests.
+We initially ran into this project: https://github.com/fbonalair/traefik-crowdsec-bouncer It was using traefik and forward auth middleware to verify every request.
-They had to go through a webserver which then contacts of another webservice (the crowdsec LAPI) to make a decision based on the source IP.
+They had to go through a webserver which then contacts another webservice (the crowdsec LAPI) to make a decision based on the source IP.
-We initially proposed some improvement by implementing a streaming mode and a local cache.
+We initially proposed some improvements by implementing a streaming mode and a local cache.
-With the Traefik hackathon we deciced to implement our solution directly as a traefik plugin which could be found by every one on plugins.traefik.io and be more performant.
+With the Traefik hackathon we decided to implement our solution directly as a traefik plugin which could be found by everyone on plugins.traefik.io and be more performant.